Jiggs McDonald: National Hockey League broadcasting career

 In future years, he did play-by-play on Toronto Maple Leafs telecasts and Florida Panthers radio broadcasts.
 In November 2003, he announced his 3,000th regular season game; his number of games called is thought to be the highest by an NHL announcer.
 Following the 2003–04 season he retired, but he substituted for Dave Strader when the latter was on NHL on NBC assignments on Panther telecasts during the 2005–06 season.
 Since the 2006–07 season to 2016–17 season, he has returned to call Islanders games on MSG Network, filling in for Howie Rose (when Rose is on vacation or doing New York Mets games on WOR).
-With Rose broadcasting the Mets playoffs in 2015, McDonald filled in for the first 3 games of the 2015-2016 season.
+With Rose broadcasting the Mets playoffs in 2015, McDonald filled in for the first 3 games of the 2015–2016 season.
 He returned in 2017 and call the Islanders' and Kings' games, both against the Panthers on January 11, and February 9, respectively.
-On February 2, 2022, McDonald returned to the Islanders broadcast booth, filling in for regular announcer Brendan Burke, for the Islanders first game against the expansion Seattle Kraken team in the 2021–22 season, and then again on March 10, 2022 against the Columbus Blue Jackets.
+On February 2, 2022, McDonald returned to the Islanders broadcast booth, filling in for regular announcer Brendan Burke, for the Islanders first game against the expansion Seattle Kraken team in the 2021–22 season, and then again on March 10, 2022, against the Columbus Blue Jackets.
 With his Islanders work in 2022, he has called hockey games across seven decades.

 He also did broadcasts on nationally televised NHL games for numerous networks.
 Notably, he called games for SportsChannel America for five years, during which the channel was the rights-holder for national NHL telecasts with Westfall, Herb Brooks, Peter McNab, or John Davidson.
 He also broadcast a Super Series event between the Soviet Red Army @ the Buffalo Sabres on January 9, 1989 and the 40th National Hockey League All-Star Game on February 7, 1989 with Scotty Bowman doing the color commentary for both games.
-In addition, he broadcast three Winter Olympics for ABC and TNT and Fox from 1995–99.
+In addition, he broadcast three Winter Olympics for ABC and TNT and Fox from 1995 to 1999.

 In addition, he filled in for Florida Panthers radio play-by-play man Randy Moller for three games when Moller became ill in January 2010.